 Spend your winter living and working in the Canadian Rockies.
-Have a guaranteed job working in a hotel before you leave home.
-Earn money to finance an awesome ski or snowboard season and social life.
+We provide you with a guaranteed job and accommodation arranged before you leave home.
+You’ll earn money to finance an awesome ski or snowboard season.
 This is the true meaning of ‘work hard, play hard’!

 You should expect an entry level role in the hotel industry, typically:

 - Housekeeping: cleaning the guests’ bedrooms and the public areas in the hotel.